Gitavan/Gitavan/README.md

 ## About Me

 - 💼 I'm looking into data science jobs and particle physics PhDs.
-- 🌱 I'm currently learning CERN ROOT.
+- 🌱 I'm currently learning The Odin Project.
 - 💡 I'm interested in Asian literature and self-development; I enjoy exploring new ideas and technologies.

 ## Projects